alxsch/Alex_kb/MY_NOTES.md

 file1 -ot file2 : file1 is older than file2

--b file : file exists and is block special

--c file : file exists and is character special

 -d file : file exists and is a directory

 -e file : file exists

 -f file : file exists and is a regular file

--g file : file exists and is set-group-ID

--G file : file exists and is owned by the effective group ID

--h file : file exists and is a symbolic link (same as -L)

--k file : file exists and has its sticky bit set

--L file : file exists and is a symbolic link (same as -h)

--O file : file exists and is owned by the effective user ID

--p file : file exists and is a named pipe

--r file : file exists and read permission is granted

 -s file : file exists and has a size greater than zero